The Canadian Option

 Here are a few reasons why you may want to:

-- There are around 100 universities in Canada and 95% are publicly supported.
+- There are around 100 major universities in Canada and 95% are publicly supported.
 There is a high level of respect given to secondary school teachers across the provinces and most students take their lessons seriously and some observers believe they are better prepared for college than their American counterparts.
 This translates into a positive peer environment for the mature teenager from the US who is going to college, not because “it is the thing to do” but to pursue an academic concentration that will prepare them for life beyond college.
 Learning does not stop after the degree is earned.
 It is a lifelong activity.

 - Study abroad opportunities abound in the US colleges.
 I encourage students to take a semester in another country if it includes taking classes in a university while there.
 But how about all four years in the “foreign” country above instead of abroad?
 With almost all of the world’s ethnic groups represented in Canada, it’s hard not to find ethnic foods and recreation activities associated with specific cultures.
 Canada has long had a welcome mat out to immigrants from other cultures.
 They have excellent